OctopusDeploy/docs/docs/packaging-applications/supported-packages.md

-So for example the package name for version *2.3* of you project *Sample.Web*, archived with tar & gzip should be named
+So for example the package name for version *2.3*Â of you projectÂ *Sample.Web*, archived with tar & gzip should be named

 > `Sample.Web.2.3.tar.gz`